1zgi/Lexical_Analyzer_Application/README.md

 following menu being displayed:

 - Call lex()

 - Show symbol table

 - Exit

 "Exit" should end the program.

 "Call lex()" should call the lexical analyzer to get the next token, as well as additional information.
 In case of

- An identifier, a pointer to the symbol table (index into the symbol table) should be returned as the extra information.
+o An identifier, a pointer to the symbol table (index into the symbol table) should be returned as the extra information.
 Identifiers should be placed by lex() in the symbol table the first time they are encountered.

- An integer, the actual value of the integer should be returned as the extra information
+o An integer, the actual value of the integer should be returned as the extra information

- A floating point number, the actual value of the number should be returned as the extra information
+o A floating point number, the actual value of the number should be returned as the extra information

 The “show symbol table” option should print the contents of the symbol table on the screen.